chungus84/Javascript-bank-challenge/README.md

 You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

+### My Approach to the bank challenge
+I have designed my solution to ensure that my classes are loosely coupled but highly cohesive and they are all self-encapsulated.
+My 4 classes are as follows:

+Account:  The class the user will be interacting with the most, requires a balance object on instantiation and also has a accountTransaction array which will hold a Transaction object for each transaction for the account.

+Balance: Responsible for the handling the current balance of an account as well as validation and errors

+Transaction: To handle the data structure of each transaction made to be stored in the accountTransaction array on the account object.

+Statement: Holds 2 static methods which will format and print the accounts' statement.

+Domain Models are further down.

+### Instructions
+- On installation run npm install to install dependencies
+- To run tests run npm test in the terminal
+- To run the app run node src/index.js

 ## Specification

 ### Requirements